Dayne St. Clair: Minnesota United

 On January 4, 2019, ahead of the 2019 MLS SuperDraft, St. Clair signed a Generation Adidas contract with Major League Soccer, forgoing his final season of eligibility.
 On January 11, 2019, St. Clair was drafted seventh overall in the 2019 MLS SuperDraft by Minnesota United FC.
 St. Clair said of getting drafted, "I wanted to make a statement to the person I am, the player I am.
 This is my statement."
 In April 2019, St. Clair was loaned out to Minnesota's USL affiliate club, Forward Madison FC.
 He made his league debut for the club on April 6, 2019, playing all ninety minutes in a 1–0 defeat to Chattanooga Red Wolves.

 In February 2020, it was announced that Minnesota had loaned St. Clair out once again, this time to USL Championship side San Antonio FC.
 On August 15, 2020, San Antonio announced that St. Clair had been recalled by Minnesota, where he played the last 13 games of the regular season and three 2020 MLS Cup Playoff games, conceding just 15 goals and with eight clean sheets.
-Upon conclusion of the 2021 season, St Clair would sign a 3 year extension with Minnesota United through the end of the 2024 season, with a club option for 2025.
+Upon conclusion of the 2021 season, St Clair would sign a three-year extension with Minnesota United through the end of the 2024 season, with a club option for 2025.

 International career

-St. Clair was born in Canada to a Trinidadian father and Canadian-Scottish mother.
 St. Clair was named to the Canada U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 He accepted an invite for the Canada senior national team camp for January 2021.
 He made his debut for the senior team on June 5, 2021, playing the whole game in a 7-0 FIFA World Cup qualification victory over Aruba.
 On July 1 St. Clair was named to the Canada squad for the 2021 CONCACAF Gold Cup.

 In November 2022 St. Clair was named to Canada's squad for the 2022 FIFA World Cup.
+In June 2023, St. Clair was called-up to the 23-man squad contesting the 2023 CONCACAF Nations League Finals.
+On June 19 he was named to the 23-man squad for the 2023 CONCACAF Gold Cup.

+In June 2024, St. Clair was named to Canada's squad for the 2024 Copa América.